 If the proposal is approved, the number of companies covered by the CSRD would decrease drastically – by as much as 80%.
 In the future, only companies with more than 1,000 employees and either a turnover exceeding 50 million euros or a balance sheet total over 25 million euros, would be required to prepare a CSRD report.

 Originally, the CSRD was intended to cover all large companies as defined by the Accounting Act, as well as listed SMEs, small credit institutions, and banks.
-At the moment, especially companies preparing for the second wave of reporting are left with uncertainty—wondering whether they will need to prepare a report at the beginning of 2026 based on 2025 data, or not.
+At the moment, especially companies preparing for the second wave of reporting are left with uncertainty.
+They are wondering whether they will need to prepare a report in early 2026 based on 2025 data, or not.

 If the proposal were to pass in its current form, companies falling outside the scope of the CSRD could still choose to carry out voluntary sustainability reporting.
 In the Omnibus proposal, the voluntary sustainability report would be based on the same requirements outlined in the VSME standard developed by EFRAG.
 The proposal also includes a provision stating that, in the future, companies could request data from their supply chains in accordance with the VSME standard.